AMR-M-ALSHAMEERI/snake-game/README.md

 ## Running the Game

-To run the Snake Game, execute the following command in your terminal:
+To run the Snake Game, you have two options:

+1- Execute the Python script: Open your terminal, navigate to the project directory, and run the following command:

 ```bash
 python src/snake_game.py
 ```
+2- Use the executable version: Navigate to the `Ready To Play` folder in the repository and simply run the executable file.
 Enjoy playing the game!

-AM ^_^
+A.M ^_^